Electronic monitoring in the United States: EM as a predictive tool

-Types of Electronic Monitors
+Types of electronic monitors

 Ankle and wrist monitors

 Radio frequency (RF) ankle monitors are often used for curfew compliance with juveniles or individuals considered low risk for criminal behavior.
-In addition to wearing an ankle monitor, the individual sets up a separate home monitoring unit in his place of residence.
+In addition to wearing an ankle monitor, the individual sets up a separate monitoring unit at home.
 The unit can be programmed to detect an ankle or wrist monitor within a short range of 50 to 150 feet in order to send a message to a staffed monitoring station.
 The supervising officer can establish a person's schedule, requiring the individual to follow a daily routine, and ensuring that alerts are sent when the individual veers from the schedule or tampers with the ankle monitor.

-Higher risk offenders, such as sex offenders and domestic abusers, are more likely to wear a water and impact-resistant electronic monitoring (EM) device using global positioning satellites (GPS) for minute by minute tracking purposes.
-The GPS system triangulates communication between the individual user, the software and a supervising officer checking a monitor.
+Higher risk offenders, such as sex offenders and domestic abusers, are more likely to wear a water and impact-resistant electronic monitoring (EM) device using Global Positioning System (GPS) for minute by minute tracking purposes.
 The ankle device runs on batteries to be charged once or twice a day and utilizes commercial cellular networks to transmit data points and location information anywhere in the world.
 Probation officers can program and map exclusion zones, where individuals are prohibited from entering, lest they set off an alert to their probation officer and risk a technical violation of their probation.
 Exclusion zones for sex offenders may include day care centers or schools.
 Supervising officers can also program buffer zones within a certain radius of a prohibited area, so an alarm will sound if the monitored individual approaches an exclusion zone.

 Some ankle monitors are equipped to call and record people without warning.
 Others have microphones and speakers to record conversations that could be used in criminal cases, depending on state law.

 While active GPS tracking allows for triangulation in transmittal of information, passive GPS tracking stores data that can be downloaded for a future time.

 According to a study conducted by the East Bay Community Law Center of juveniles subjected to electronic monitoring in 58 California counties, any deviation from a daily schedule of school and work required the electronically monitored juvenile to seek permission from a supervising officer 24 hours to a week in advance of the schedule change.
 For adults under house arrest or other geographical restrictions, they may be prohibited from going grocery shopping, attending a child's school event, going to a beauty salon or washing clothes at a laundromat.

 African Americans are more likely than whites to choose prison over electronic monitoring, though reasons for the preference are unclear.
 Probation officers report African Americans view electronic monitoring as more restrictive than white people perceive it.

 Should an individual try to remove or succeed in removing an electronic device, consequences could include jail, prison time, fines or a tightening of the ankle monitor.